brain-link/scanhub/infrastructure/README.md

 - `location /` — Proxies all root requests to the ScanHub UI frontend.
 - `proxy_pass http://scanhub-ui:3000/;` — Forwards requests to the UI service.
+When running the UI seperately (i.e. not using docker), this needs to be replaced by `proxy_pass http://host.docker.internal:3000/;`.

 ### API Routing